 - you and your spouse are exclusive owners of an unincorporated business, and

 - your combined income is greater than the social security contribution and benefit base per year.

-Revenue Procedure 2002-69 allows you to file your joint return as a sole proprietorship, filing a single Schedule C for the business and paying the 12.4% Social Security tax on net profit up to the social security contribution and benefit base (2012: $110,100) instead of having to pay the tax on double that amount, which will yield a savings of 12.4% of the net profit amount over that, but less than double the social security contribution and benefit base, which is adjusted annually for inflation.
-For 2012, that would yield a maximum savings of 12.4% x $110,100 = $13,652.40 for any net profit ≥ $220,200 (= 2 x $110,100).
+Revenue Procedure 2002-69 allows you to file your joint return as a sole proprietorship, filing a single Schedule C for the business and paying the 12.4% Social Security tax on net profit up to the social security contribution and benefit base (2016: $118,500) instead of having to pay the tax on double that amount, which will yield a savings of 12.4% of the net profit amount over that, but less than double the social security contribution and benefit base, which is adjusted annually for inflation.
+For 2016, that would yield a maximum savings of 12.4% × $118,500 = $14,694.00 for any net profit ≥ $237,000 (= 2 × $118,500).

-If your spouse died in 2009, 2010, or 2011, and you did not remarry before 2012, then you may file a joint return instead of an individual return, if you are otherwise entitled to file jointly, even if you did not do so.
-You can claim a child, stepchild, or adopted child, but not a foster child who lived with you during 2011 at which you paid over half the cost of maintaining of household expenses.
-The child must have lived with you for the entire year, however, not counting temporary absences.
-Note that this differs from head of household status in that a foster child is a qualifying dependent and that the residency requirement is only a half year rather than a full year.
+- If the spouse of a qualifying widow(er) with a dependent child died in 2009, 2010, or 2011, and the surviving spouse did not remarry before 2012, then a joint return can be filed instead of an individual return, if the spouse is otherwise entitled to file jointly, even if she did not do so.
+A child, stepchild, or adopted child, but not a foster child who lived with the spouse during 2011 can be claimed, if the taxpayer paid over ½ the cost of maintaining household expenses.
+The child must have lived with the spouse for the entire year, not counting temporary absences.
+Note that this differs from head of household status in that a foster child is a qualifying dependent and that the residency requirement is only ½ year rather than a full year.